pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

 1. `bytes` and `uuid` types are encoded as CBOR byte string

 ### UUIDs
-The specification optionally employs [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) to uniquely identify various entities referenced in the data.
-Because UUIDs are expected to take more space, manufacturers can use their brand-specific IDs instead.
+Each entity referenced in the data can be identified by a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+The UUID MAY be explicitly specified through a `XX_uuid`, however that might not be desirable due to space constraints.
+As an alternative, the following algorithm defines a way to derive UUIDs from other fields.

-In that case, the UUIDs can be derived from the brand-specific IDs using UUIDv5 with the `SHA1` hash, as specified in [RFC 4122, section 4.3](https://datatracker.ietf.org/doc/html/rfc4122#section-4.3).
-All UUIDs and numbers are hashed in the binary form, all strings (and bytes) are hashed including the terminating `\0`.
+UUIDs are be derived from the brand-specific IDs using UUIDv5 with the `SHA1` hash, as specified in [RFC 4122, section 4.3](https://datatracker.ietf.org/doc/html/rfc4122#section-4.3), according to the following table.
+UUIDs are hashed in the binary form, strings are encoded as UTF-8. `+` represents binary concatenation.

 | UID | Derviation formula | Namespace (`N`) |
 | --- | --- | --- |